Agriculture & Farming

 • Capping: A hard crust forming over litter prevents dust bathing - break up crusts regularly

-• Ammonia build-up: Ammonia concentration must not exceed 20 ppm (ideally below 10 ppm) - measured at bird head height
+• Ammonia build-up: Keep ammonia concentration below 20 ppm (ideally below 10 ppm) measured at bird head height - a legal limit in broiler houses stocked above 33 kg/m2

 Environmental enrichment